 District of Columbia Public Library

-In-person borrowing with a D.C. public library card or through Interlibrary Loan.
+Borrowing is permitted in-person with a D.C. public library card or through Interlibrary Loan.
 For a list of other local public libraries, see the online directory PublicLibraries.com.